People occasionally ask us whether listening to binaural beats can cause side effects.

 For reference, this is approximately the level of noise you would experience being close to heavy traffic.

-Turning the volume up louder than is necessary will not improve the effectiveness of binaural beats.
+One should note that turning the volume up louder than is necessary will not improve the effectiveness of binaural beats.
 Keep the music at a comfortable level, as you would with normal music.

-What is a Binaural Beat Made Of?
+What Exactly is a Binaural Beat?

-If you remove one of your headphones while listening to a raw binaural beats tone – left or right ear – you'll hear the pulsation disappear and the sound become one flat hum.
+If you remove one of your headphones while listening to a raw binaural beats tone – the left or right ear – you'll hear the pulsation disappear and the sound become one flat hum.

 The sound waves that make up a binaural beat are nothing more than sine waves.